Building Your First Bug Out Bag: A Detailed List

 You should include everything from the smaller backpack suggestion with a few additional items inside to help you with self-defense, longer time spent sleeping away from home, and harnessing solar power.

-Sleeping bags are difficult to decide on because you want to get quality sleep and be on your toes all day, but to have a comfortable sleeping bag, you have to take up a lot of space on your backpack, making it much bulkier.
+Sleeping bags are difficult to decide on because you want to get quality sleep and be on your toes all day, but to have a comfortable sleeping bag, you have to take up a lot of space in your emergency kit, making it much bulkier.

-A middle-of-the-road option here is a sleeping mat, which is thinner and easier to store.
+A middle-of-the-road option here is a sleeping mat or sleeping pad, both of which are thinner and easier to store.

 MRE stands for meal, ready-to-eat.
 These are popularized rations from military applications, utilized by the US Department of Defense to supply nutrition to soldiers all around the world.